MicrosoftDocs/azure-devops-docs/docs/boards/github/connect-to-github.md

 >              <ExternalLinkFilter Type="GitHub Commit" />
 > ```

-When it's updated, the section should appear as follows.
+When updated, the section should appear as follows.

 > [!div class="tabbedCodeSnippets"]
 > ```XML